turnwol7/turnwol7/README.md

 ### Hi there 👋

-I transitioned from the oilfield to start programming in software development at 34!
+I transitioned from the oilfield to software development at 34!

-- 🔭 Working on landing my first non-internship software development position!
+- 🔭 Building a Web3 generational wealth inheritance web application.

 - 📫 How to reach me: ... justinb.developer@gmail.com